multimodal-ai-lab/scrapeMM/README.md

 This library aims to help developers and researchers to easily access multimodal data from the web and use it for LLM processing.

+## Setup
+If you want to download videos, the installation of [ffmpeg](https://ffmpeg.org/) is highly recommended.
+In Conda, you can install it with `conda install -c conda-forge ffmpeg`.

 ## Usage
 ```python
 from scrapemm import retrieve